smeshcloud/multi-gpu-generate-post/README.md

-# generate-post
+# multi-provider-generate-post

-Generate a SpaceMesh PoST with multi-GPU support.
+Generate a SpaceMesh PoST with multi-GPU/CPU support.